Consolidated Accounts, Done Right for UK Groups

 • A named accountant who knows your structure

-You deal with one ACCA-qualified accountant who maps your whole group once and reuses that knowledge every year.
+You deal with one named, qualified accountant for consolidated accounts (ACMA, CGMA, ACCA or FCCA) who handles your group end-to-end, mapping it once and reusing that knowledge every year.
 No call centres, and we reply to queries within 72 hours so a filing deadline never creeps up on you.

 • Fixed fees, not surprise consolidation bills